 Term coined by Yvonne Aburrow to mean the energy that is created in a circle when all the participants are attuned to each other and the energy thus created is greater than the sum of the parts.

 A medical term designating a certain combination of gonads, chromosomes, external gender organs, secondary sex characteristics and hormonal balances.
-Because usually subdivided into ‘male’ and ‘female’, this category does not recognize the existence of intersexed bodies.
+Because usually subdivided into ‘male’ and ‘female’, this categorisation often does not recognize the existence of intersex bodies.
+It's also worth noting that the importance we accord to sex and gender as a society are not inevitable and therefore the meanings of biological sex are socially constructed.

 Same Sex Initiation.